 The present tense in Italian is used to talk about things that are happening right now, recurring routines, and universal truths.
+So, Let’s start with how to conjugate Italian verbs in the present tense.

-Verbs are conjugated into the present tense according to the subject of the sentence and their appropriate endings.
+So each verb is conjugated into the present tense according to the subject of the sentence and their appropriate endings.

 - Carlo parla al telefono.